spitra/midi-router/README.md

 Run with the command (debian based distros): python3 midi-router.py

-The program presents you with three options upon startup.
+The program presents you with four options upon startup.
 1. Test notes
 2. Route midi
 3. Set all notes on all outputs to off (useful for when notes hang)